 Article 50(f) of the Law applies the Transitional UTPR Safe Harbour.

-The October 2025 Draft Communique also includes the QDMTT Safe Harbour and the NMCE Simplified Calculations Safe Harbour.
+The December 2025 Communique also includes the QDMTT Safe Harbour and the NMCE Simplified Calculations Safe Harbour.
+The QDMTT Safe Harbour references the consistency standard and the administration standard from the OECD Administrative Guidance.

 Elections in the OECD Model Rules